someengineering/resoto.com/docs/how-to-guides/maintenance/update-resoto.md

 import Tabs from '@theme/Tabs';
 ```

-We ship [new versions of Resoto](/news) regularly and recommend to update your installation.
+We regularly release [new versions of Resoto](/news) with bug fixes and new features, and recommend keeping your Resoto installation up to date.

-To update your instance, follow the steps below.

 <Tabs groupId="install-method">
 <TabItem value="aws" label="Amazon Web Services">